Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Experiments

-When we compare Table~\ref{tab:pacs_res18_50} and Table~\ref{tab:pacs_res18_50_a}, we find out that asymmetric label noise is much more challenging compared with the symmetric label noise under the same label noise ratio $50\%$.
+When we compare Table~\ref{tab:pacs_res18_50} and Table~\ref{tab:pacs_res18_50_a}, we find that asymmetric label noise is much more challenging compared with the symmetric label noise under the same label noise ratio $50\%$.
 Among all the leveraged baselines using ResNet18~\cite{he2016deep} as the backbone, DISC~\cite{li2023disc} shows $30.47\%$ in terms of OSCR under asymmetric label noise but still yields $0.94\%$ performance degradation when compared with the symmetric scenario.
-MLDG~\cite{chen2021adversarial} achieves better performance compared with the other leveraged baselines on ViT-Base~\cite{dosovitskiy2021an} backbone when facing with asymmetric label noise with ratio $50\%$, where $40.70\%$ in terms of OSCR is delivered, as shown in Table~\ref{tab:pacs_vit_50a}.
+MLDG~\cite{chen2021adversarial} achieves better performance compared with the other leveraged baselines on ViT-Base~\cite{dosovitskiy2021an} backbone when facing asymmetric label noise with a ratio of $50\%$, where $40.70\%$ in terms of OSCR is delivered, as shown in Table~\ref{tab:pacs_vit_50a}.
 The aforementioned observation highlights the challenge posed by label noise in the OSDG task, a problem that existing label noise learning methods and OSDG approaches have yet to effectively address.

 The proposed approach, HyProMeta, surpasses all baseline methods by employing label noise-agnostic meta-learning and new-category-aware prompt learning.
-Specifically, categorical prototypes derived from the hyperbolic space guide data partitioning during the meta-task assignment, while learnable prompt enhances mixed-category samples, thereby improving the generalizability of the resulting model.
+Specifically, category prototypes derived from the hyperbolic space guide data partitioning during the meta-task assignment, while learnable prompt enhances mixed-category samples, thereby improving the generalizability of the resulting model.
 HyProMeta achieves superior performance, outperforming the strongest baselines by significant margins across various backbones and label noise ratios on PACS.
 For instance, under a symmetric label noise ratio of $20\%$, HyProMeta surpasses NPN~\cite{sheng2024adaptive} by $4.32\%$, $8.69\%$, and $5.23\%$ in terms of closed-set accuracy, H-score, and OSCR, respectively, when using ResNet18~\cite{he2016deep} as the feature learning backbone, as shown in Table~\ref{tab:pacs_res18_noise_20}.
+HyProMeta consistently outperforms both EBiL-HaDS-cls~\cite{peng2024advancing} and EBiL-HaDS-bcls~\cite{peng2024advancing} across all noise settings on PACS with ResNet18~\cite{he2016deep}, achieving the highest average OSCR under $20\%$, $50\%$, $80\%$ symmetric, and $50\%$ asymmetric noise, with respective margins of up to $+5\%$ in terms of OSCR.
+The performance gap becomes especially prominent as noise severity increases, demonstrating HyProMeta’s superior robustness to label corruption and domain shift.

 When adopting a more powerful backbone, \textit{i.e.}, ViT-Base~\cite{dosovitskiy2021an}, both the baseline methods and our proposed approach achieve further performance improvements.
 Specifically, HyProMeta achieves closed-set accuracy of $59.65\%$, $58.68\%$, $37.06\%$, and $49.99\%$; H-score of $60.06\%$, $59.33\%$, $29.09\%$, and $48.47\%$; and OSCR of $54.97\%$, $52.91\%$, $25.26\%$, and $43.44\%$ on PACS using ViT-Base~\cite{dosovitskiy2021an} as the backbone, significantly outperforming existing approaches, as presented in Table~\ref{tab:pacs_vit_20} to Table~\ref{tab:pacs_vit_50a}.